jhburns/ExperienceCapture/README.md

 ## Folders

-- `ExampleUnityGame/` is an demo game showing off the client.
+- `DemoGame/` is an demo game showing an example of how to use the client.
 - `ClientDevelopmentGame/` is the game used to develop the client.
 - `Server/` is a collection of back-end services for collection and processing data.
 - `Deploy/` is an automated system to deploy the server to AWS in a repeatable way.
 - `SetupTestGame/` is a game for testing if it is possible to integrate the client asset into a new game.
+- `Documentation/` has most of the documentation of course.
 - `.github/` Contains the workflow files, defining [Github Actions](https://github.com/features/actions).
-- `Documentation/` has most of the documentation of course.

 ## Setup Games